-- Section 2.0 describes the historical events leading to the EPA's certification of WIPP for the permanent disposal of TRU waste. - Section 3.0 describes the Compliance Monitoring Program identifying disposal system parameters and the responsibilities of WIPP organizations in monitoring the parameters. - Section 4.0 describes the preclosure monitoring program. - Section 5.0 describes the planned postclosure monitoring program.
+- Section 2.0 describes the historical events leading to the EPA certification/recertification of WIPP for the permanent disposal of TRU waste. - Section 3.0 describes the Compliance Monitoring Program identifying disposal system parameters and the responsibilities of WIPP organizations in monitoring the parameters. - Section 4.0 describes the preclosure monitoring program.

-- Section 6.0 describes the QA requirements applicable to the Compliance Monitoring Program.
+- Section 5.0 describes the planned postclosure monitoring program. - Section 6.0 describes the quality assurance requirements applicable to the Compliance Monitoring Program.